josephabbey/josephabbey.dev/src/content/blog/programming-humans-to-use-cheap-energy.md

 description: |-
   Exploring how I am training my household to use energy when it is cheapest.
 tags:
+  - home-assistant
-  - homeassistant
+  - predbat
 pubDate: 2025-09-29
 previous: predbat-dashboard
 ---

-An important part of optimising energy costs is making sure that humans use energy at the correct times.
+An important part of optimising energy costs is changing human behaviour to change energy consumption.

 Here are some simple rules that help to achieve this:

 1. Limit energy use when the battery is low, and in the near future, energy will be expensive, with minimal solar generation.
 2. Use lots of energy when the battery is full, or energy is cheap, or there is lots of solar generation (especially minimise exported energy).
 3. Use energy when it is free (e.g. Octopus Free Energy Sessions).
-4. When energy is expensive, and there is little solar generation, do not overload the battery (e.g. do not turn on the kettle and the toaster at the same time).
+4. When energy is expensive, do not overload the inverter (e.g. do not turn on the kettle and the toaster at the same time).

 ## Using an App/Dashboard